 We had a great time during the few days we spent there, exploring the city at day right through the night.
 During the hot afternoons the rooftop pool (the highest pool in the city no-less) was the place to hang out.
 In the photo below you’ll see many of the greatest minds in the action and adventure sports photography world; Chris Burkard, Scott Serfas, Jussi Grznar, Christian Pondella, Ryan Taylor, Morgan Massen…..

 One evening they took us up to the peak of Victoria Mountain which overlooks the whole city.
 I was able to capture this great panoramic image of the city with 4 different images stitched together in PTGui and edited in Photoshop.

 The evening of the awards ceremony soon came round and after dinner, we were taken to the unveiling of all our images which were to be displayed in 2m high lightboxes down the promenade in Victoria Harbor.
 One of the most stunning locations I could ever think of for such an event.

-I didn’t end up winning my category, that honour went to surf photographer Zac Noyle, but being part of this event in such esteemed company still sands out as one of the highlights of my career.
+I didn’t end up winning my category, that honour went surf photographer Zac Noyle, but being part of this event in such esteemed company still stands out as one of the highlights of my career.
 The overall win went to an incredible image by German photographer Lorenz Holder.

 Once the crowds cleared out from the unveiling I stayed around to capture this shot of my image in its place on the walk of fame promenade with the incredible view of Hong Kong in the background.
 This was certainly a night I’ll never forget.